 Spousal Ownership of Washington Real Estate

-Washington is a community property state.
-This means that married couples are treated as a single economic unit.
+Because Washington is a community property state, Washington law treats married couples as a single economic unit.
 With limited exceptions for separate property, each spouse is treated as jointly owning the property acquired during the marriage, even if that property is titled in only one spouse’s name.
 If one spouse wants to sell community property, he or she must obtain the signature of the other spouse to create a valid Washington deed.

 Washington also provides special homestead protection for the home occupied by a married couple or domestic partners.
 To convey homestead property by deed, both spouses or domestic partners must sign the deed.
 RCW 6.13.060.
 This is true even if the homestead is the separate property of one spouse or domestic partner.
 RCW 6.13.020.